lkrms/pretty-php/README.md

 - Written in PHP
 - Uses PHP's tokenizer to parse input and validate output
-- Checks formatted and original code for equivalence by comparing language tokens returned by [`PhpToken::tokenize()`][tokenize].
+- Checks formatted and original code for equivalence

-#### It's optionally compatible with coding standards
+#### It's (mostly) PSR-12 compliant

-*PrettyPHP* has partial support for [PSR-12].
-An upcoming release will offer full support.
+*PrettyPHP*'s compliance with the formatting-related requirements of [PSR-12] is almost complete.
+Progress is tracked [here][PSR-12 issue].

-### Why are there so many options?
+### If it's opinionated, why are there so many options?

-Because *PrettyPHP* is in initial development, PHP formatting is complicated, and testing is easier when settings can be changed at runtime.

-Over time, *PrettyPHP* will become more opinionated and have fewer options, so reliance on formatting options is discouraged.
+*PrettyPHP* currently has more formatting options than one might expect from an "opinionated" formatter.
+There are several reasons for this:

+- The project is in early development
+- PHP formatting is complicated
+- Attracting early adopters is important
+- Most people would prefer to pass an option to the formatter than wait for a version that fixes their issue

+Over time, as *PrettyPHP*'s default output improves and uptake increases, formatting options deemed unnecessary will be removed.

 ## Pragmatism